By Greg Illes

-There are a lot of anti-rattle devices on the market, all aimed at limiting or removing the “clunk” from the loose-fitting tow hardware.
+There are a lot of anti-rattle devices on the market, all aimed at limiting or removing the “clunk” from the loose-fitting tow hardware and stopping that towed vehicle rattle.
 Anybody who has towed anything recognizes that annoying clank-whack-thunk when you stop, start, go around a turn, back up, etc.

 Unfortunately, it’s not only annoying, it can actually cause towing problems.
 The loose linkage can cause erratic auxiliary braking behavior, trailer wander, and toad wander, not to mention additional wear on components from all the slapping around.

 Existing anti-rattle devices have various merits and disadvantages.
 The U-clamp devices place their pressure all the way at the outer edge of the insert, which limits their effectiveness.
 Cross-bolt locks are made of low-grade metals and can strip threads and fail.
 The cheap square-hole clamps tend to loosen in a short time.